top of page

 Open the Cage and Fly: ADHD and Peri-meno

 For decades, the world told us who we were and we believed it.
 We adjusted ourselves, accommodated the world at our expense and performed.
 We smiled through the crash and burn cycles, numbed the internal chaos and kept the shiny façade polished.
-When we were told we were too sensitive, too intense, too much or not enough.
-We worked hard to prove otherwise.
+When we were told we were too sensitive, too intense, too much or not enough, we worked hard to prove otherwise.
 When we became brave enough to finally ask for help, the medical system handed us a label.
 Stressed, anxious, depressed,

 hmariellaburns